Explore Promptwatch, track 10 prompts for free

 Examples of Transformer Architecture

-• GPT-5.4, Claude Sonnet 4.6, and Gemini 2.5 Pro all built on transformer architecture despite being developed by different companies
+• current GPT models, current Claude Sonnet models, and Gemini Pro models all built on transformer architecture despite being developed by different companies

 • BERT using transformer encoders to help Google understand search query context, matching user intent with relevant content